github-community-projects/private-mirrors/README.md

 ## Support

 If you need support using this project or have questions about it, please [open an issue in this repository](https://github.com/github-community-projects/internal-contribution-forks/issues/new) and we'd be happy to help.
 Requests made directly to GitHub staff or the support team will be redirected here to open an issue.
 GitHub SLA's and support/services contracts do not apply to this repository.

+## More OSPO Tools

+Looking for more resources for your open source program office (OSPO)?
+Check out the [`github-ospo`](https://github.com/github/github-ospo) repo for a variety of tools designed to support your needs.